midniteclub/SumGen/README.md

 `cd SumGen`

-Or download directly via GitHub, extract SumGen-main, and locate on terminal/cmd (replace `path/to/SumGen-main` with the actual path):
+Or download directly via GitHub, extract SumGen-main, and locate on terminal/cmd:

-`cd path/to/SumGen-main`
+`cd path/to/SumGen-main` (replace `path/to/` with the actual path)

 2. Set Up a Virtual Environment (Optional but recommended):